astro-tech/kiwicom-task/README.md

 - If `return_requested` the above journey graph traversal is conducted for the return flights combinations as well.
 The inbound and outbound solutions are merged with the layover rule.
 - The ID numbers are replaced with the actual flights data.
 - The ID numbers are cleared from the output.
 - The output is reordered by the total ticket + bag price.
-(Not sure if the bag price is a per bag price or the total bag allowance cost)
 - Finally, the output is converted to JSON compatible format if not otherwise requested by the `raw_format_requested` argument.

 During the process the user can diplay the currently discovered routing with the `print_progress` argument.